INTERMAGNET/QDC/readme.md

 Usage
 -----
 QDC
-<<Command Line options>>:
+Command Line options:

-  -? [ --help ]               Show all help (version, usage, about, example) --version                   Show version of this program --usage                     Show how to invoke this program --about                     Show information about this program --example                   Show an example invocation of this program -E [ --environment ] arg    Use prefixed environment variables
+  -? [ --help ]               Show all help (version, usage, about, example)

-<<General options>>:
-  -F [ --configuration ] arg  Use configuration file -a [ --dsa ] arg            data set A source file format:filename -b [ --dsb ] arg            data set B source file format:filename --ByDayByAll                Report data By Day By All --ByDayByMonthByAll         Report data By Day By Month By All --ByDayByMonthByYearByAll   Report data By Day By Month By Year By All --ByDayByYearByAll          Report data By Day By Year All --ByMonthByAll              Report data By Month By All --ByMonthByYearByAll        Report data By Month By Year By All --ByYearByAll               Report data By Year By All --ByDayByYear               Report data By Day By Year --ByDayByMonthByYear        Report data By Day By Month By Year --ByMonthByYear             Report data By Month By Year --ByDayByMonth              Report data By Day By Month --ByDay                     Report data By Day --ByMonth                   Report data By Month --ByYear                    Report data By Year --ByAll                     Report data By All
+  --version                   Show version of this program

+  --usage                     Show how to invoke this program

+  --about                     Show information about this program

+  --example                   Show an example invocation of this program

+  -E [ --environment ] arg    Use prefixed environment variables

+General options:
+  -F [ --configuration ] arg  Use configuration file

+  -a [ --dsa ] arg            data set A source file format:filename

+  -b [ --dsb ] arg            data set B source file format:filename

+  --ByDayByAll                Report data By Day By All

+  --ByDayByMonthByAll         Report data By Day By Month By All

+  --ByDayByMonthByYearByAll   Report data By Day By Month By Year By All

+  --ByDayByYearByAll          Report data By Day By Year All

+  --ByMonthByAll              Report data By Month By All

+  --ByMonthByYearByAll        Report data By Month By Year By All

+  --ByYearByAll               Report data By Year By All

+  --ByDayByYear               Report data By Day By Year

+  --ByDayByMonthByYear        Report data By Day By Month By Year

+  --ByMonthByYear             Report data By Month By Year

+  --ByDayByMonth              Report data By Day By Month

+  --ByDay                     Report data By Day

+  --ByMonth                   Report data By Month

+  --ByYear                    Report data By Year

+  --ByAll                     Report data By All

   -x [ --XYZ ]                Compare in XYZ

 About
 -----